 Those differences were on the surface, visible from the outside.
 To see more significant differences, we must look at what humans are capable of achieving.

-Though they never fail to stick a female host in documentaries about space, gravity, or great composers, to womansplain these things, or into a movie to play the role of a great scientist or mathematician, in real life they are no match for men in those areas.
+Though they never fail to stick a female host in documentaries about space, gravity, or great composers, to womansplain these things, or into a movie to play the role of a great scientist or mathematician, in real life they are no match for men in those domains.

 Hunting scene – 30,000 BCE